Connectedness properties and splittings of groups with isolated flats

 \begin{proof} Metric balls in $X$ are connected.
 Furthermore the basic open sets $\bar{N}=U(c,r,D)$ are also connected.
 Indeed a point $p\in X$ lies in $N = U(c,r,D) \cap X$ if and only if the geodesic segment $c'= \bigl[c(0),p \bigr]$ intersects $B\bigl( c(r), D \bigr)$.
 For any such point $p = c'(t) \in N$, we can choose $s$ so that $d\bigl(c'(s),c(r)\bigr) <D$.
 It follows that the entire subpath of $c'$ from $c'(s)$ to $p=c'(t)$ is contained in $N$.
 Therefore every point of $N$ lies in a connected subset of $N$ that intersects the connected ball $B\bigl( c(r), D \bigr)$.
 In other words, $N$ is connected.
 The entire set $\bar{N} = U(c,r,D)$ is contained in the closure of $N$ within the space $\bar{X}$, so $\bar{N}$ is also connected. \end{proof}

 Throughout this paper we will often need to compare the sizes of different subsets of the visual boundary.
 To make such a comparison, it is useful to consider explicit metrics on the visual boundary.
-The following definition introduces a family of such metrics.
+The following definition due to Osajda introduces a family of such metrics.